 Best Mountaineering Stove: Reactor® Stove System

-I remember seeing the early Reactor® Stove System prototypes from MSR stove engineers and being dumbfounded by the burner and the science behind how it works.
-I still don’t know exactly how the Reactor works but I do know that it’s AWESOME—with an efficiency that is off the charts.
-I am continually amazed with how fast it melts snow and boils water.
+I remember seeing the early Reactor stove system prototypes from MSR stove engineers and being dumbfounded by the burner and the science behind how it works.
+I still don’t know exactly how the Reactor works, but I do know that it’s AWESOME—with an efficiency that is off the charts.
+I am continually amazed at how fast it melts snow and boils water.

 Best Fast-Cooking Stove: WindBurner® Stove System

 Two years ago, I was in Patagonia on a scouting mission.
-It rained for five days straight with winds gusts that knocked us over.
+It rained for five days straight with wind gusts that knocked us over.
 They don’t call it bad weather there.
 It’s just weather.
-Huddled behind a rock for shelter, we got out the WindBurner® Stove System and had hot drinks in a matter of minutes.
-I consider the WindBurner to be a great fast-cooking, efficient, canister stove that fills a more general adventure (backpacking, climbing, day trips) niche than the more utilitarian, alpine-focused Reactor.
-The Reactor is faster at snow melting and water boiling, but with the WindBurner, you get the luxury of the cozy, drink lid, and the fact that the WindBurner’s pot can double as your eat-and-drink mug.
+Huddled behind a rock for shelter, we got out the WindBurner stove system and had hot drinks in a matter of minutes.
+I consider the WindBurner to be a great fast-cooking, efficient canister stove that fills a more general adventure (backpacking, climbing, day trips) niche than the more utilitarian, alpine-focused Reactor.
+The Reactor is faster at snow melting and water boiling, but with the WindBurner, you get the luxury of the cozy drink lid and the fact that the WindBurner’s pot can double as your eat-and-drink mug.
 With several pot sizes and now a skillet, the WindBurner makes a great car camping option as well.

 Example location: Fruita, Colorado

-You never forget your first canister stove and for me it’s the PocketRocket® Stove.
+You never forget your first canister stove and for me, it’s the PocketRocket stove.
 I love the PocketRocket’s balance of weight and relatively fast-boiling functionality.
-The stove is small enough to use for solo ultralights but I can use it with a variety of pot sizes for small groups too.
-It’s the ultimate fast and light stove with the unrivaled convenience of any top mounted system and there is practically zero set up or priming.
+The stove is small enough to use for solo ultralights but I can use it with a variety of pot sizes for small groups too, a task made even better with the stability-boosting LowDown Remote Canister Stove Adapter.
+It’s the ultimate fast-and-light stove with the unrivaled convenience of it’s micro-size, weight and practically zero setup.